SCCY 9MM Review [VIDEO]: Read this before buying

 The SCCY CPX is equipped with a double action firing system.
 The hammer is a semi-internal component coupled with an inertial firing pin to prevent accidental discharge in the event of dropping.

-Here’s a quick summary: Based on our testing, we do NOT recommend the SCCY CPX 9mm pistol.
-If you’d like to see a review of a budget pistol that we liked, check out our Canik TP9SF Review.
+Here’s a quick summary: Based on my testing, I do NOT recommend the SCCY CPX 9mm pistol.
+And please note, this isn’t because I am a gun elitest and only like the expensive stuff.
+I fully understand the need for budget guns and how to grade them.
+If you’d like to see a review of a budget pistol that I did like, check out the Canik TP9SF Review.

-What we liked about the SCCY: We loved the idea of a budget handgun.
-Despite what you might see/read online, not everyone needs the best handgun for ccw, home defense, or range use.
+I loved the idea of a budget handgun.
+Despite what you might see/read online, not everyone needs the best handgun for CCW, home defense, or range use.
 Sure, a nicer handgun is better (to a point) but not everyone can afford $500’ish and up for a handgun.

-So, we purchased and tested a SCCY CPX in 9mm hoping that it would be a great budget option.
+So, I purchased and tested a SCCY CPX in 9mm hoping that it would be a great budget option.
 More on this below.

-We also liked the color options – we purchased a bright orange frame with a stainless steel slide because we thought that the CPX, as a budget gun, might be a great gun to pack away in an emergency kit and the high visibility and corrosion resistance might come in handy.
+I also liked the color options – I got the SCCY CPX with a bright orange frame and a stainless steel slide.
+I thought it might be a great gun to pack away in an emergency kit and the high visibility and corrosion resistance might come in handy.

-What we didn’t like: This is the worst trigger we’ve shot on a handgun – especially one that is supposed to be for ccw/defensive shooting.
-Sure, a long and heavy double action trigger isn’t normally desirable but we were willing to overlook these qualities because there are other good pistols with these features and because of the price point of the gun.
-Also, the SCCY seems to be for new shooters so the heavy trigger might (repeat, might) be a little safer for those that haven’t had proper training.
+This is the worst trigger I’ve shot on a handgun – especially one that is supposed to be for CCW/defensive shooting.
+Sure, a long and heavy double action trigger isn’t normally desirable but I was willing to overlook it because of the price point of this gun.
+Also, the SCCY seems to be for new shooters so the heavy trigger might (repeat, might) be a little safer for those who haven’t had proper training.

-Our big problem with the SCCY 9mm trigger was the reset.
+My biggest problem with the SCCY 9mm trigger was the reset.
 It is super easy to “short stroke” this trigger by not allowing it to return all the way forward.
-This is because it has to go so far to reset, because there is NO audible nor tactile reset indication, and because the return spring is so weak that the trigger doesn’t easily jump back to its reset position – more than once we had merely contact pressure on the trigger and that was enough to keep it from resetting.
-The only way we could get the trigger to reset was to completely remove our finger from the trigger after every shot.
-And, because it is so weak, we could easily see a bit fo dirt/grime giving enough resistance to prevent the weak trigger return spring from doing its job.
+This is because the trigger has to travel a long way to reset and there’s no clear indication when it does.
+Also, the spring that pulls it back is too weak.
+Sometimes, even a light touch on the trigger stops it from resetting.
+The only way I could get the trigger to reset was to completely remove my finger from the trigger after every shot.
+Also, because the trigger is too weak, even a small amount of dirt or grime could stop the trigger return spring from working properly.

-Despite the bad trigger, there is another major problem with the SCCY pistol we tested: it wouldn’t function for more than a couple rounds in a row.
+Despite the bad trigger, there is another major problem with the SCCY pistol I tested: it wouldn’t function for more than a couple of rounds in a row.

 It was heartbreaking because I wanted to like this pistol.
 However, I can only base this review on my personal experience and when I tested it, I had more than one malfunction for every magazine I fired using factory 9mm Magtech ammunition that we use in every other gun we test without a problem.

-Finish – Simply taking the gun out of the box on delivery to inspect it and then opening the box one week later on range day resulted in rust on the “stainless” slide.
+I also question its longevity and choice of materials for this gun.
+Simply taking the gun out of the box on delivery to inspect it and then opening the box one week later on range day resulted in rust on the “stainless” slide.
 This is unacceptable for a pistol.
-We’re not sure if it is actually stainless steel or if it is just a color.
+I’m not sure if it is actually stainless steel or if it is just a color.

-We really wanted to like this gun as a budget option for those that can’t afford something nicer.
-If we didn’t have any hope for it, we wouldn’t have purchased it.
+I really wanted to like this gun as a budget option for those who can’t afford something nicer.
+If I didn’t have any hope for it, I wouldn’t have purchased it.

 SCCY CPX-2 Pros and Cons